-John, now 42 years old, left a high-paying job five years ago to start his own clothing business.
-For the first two years, business was horrible.
-He was forced to sell many of his stocks, he took out loans, and made several other sacrifices for the business.
+Now 42 years old, John left a high-paying job five years ago to start his own clothing business.
+For the first two years, the business was horrible.
+He was forced to sell many of his stocks, took out loans, and made several other business sacrifices.
 Over the past three years, however, things have turned around, and the store is now making a profit and a staff of five employees.

 Our first conversation lasted more than three hours, as we were trying to determine what was working well and what areas needed improvement.
 Following our discussion, I interviewed John’s staff to evaluate their skills and perspectives on the situation.
 It became apparent that the staff had the expertise and abilities necessary to perform the work.